 This article describes the Miradore Online location tracking feature for iOS that can be used by the Business and Enterprise Plan customers.
 If you're interested about location tracking, consider upgrading your subscription.
 See more in How to upgrade Subscription for more information.

 When location tracking is enabled, the Miradore Online client is installed from the App Store to managed iOS devices and starts to collect location information.
 For non-supervised iOS devices the end-user must accept the installation.

 The Miradore Online client is a supplementary client for iOS management features and it can only be used in conjunction with Miradore Online.
-Do not install the client manually from the App Store.
+Do not install the client manually from the App Store or do not deploy it from your Miradore Online site.
 In addition, please note that while being tracked, the devices will also consume more device battery.

 How to enable location tracking for iOS